How Milk Bar’s Christina Tosi is bringing unabashed indulgence to grocery store aisles

 By moving into grocery stores, Tosi’s products are finally getting the reach to match her influence.
 Despite only having Milk Bar bakeries in New York, Washington D.C., Los Angeles, Boston, Toronto, and Las Vegas, Tosi’s creations have had an outsize effect on the food industry.
 The naked wedding cake trend of the 2010s?
 You can thank Tosi’s cakes, made without frosting on the outside, for that.

-She now hopes that even people who aren’t familiar with her celebrity-chef status and pioneering cafés will discover the brand.
+She now hopes that even people who aren’t familiar with her celebrity-chef status and pioneering cafes will discover the brand.
 “Someone may not have heard of us before but might buy our products at a grocery store, and then get excited about visiting one of our locations,” she says.

-Former Focus Brands President and COO Kat Cole, who joined the board of Milk Bar in November 2019 after a stint as mega-chain Cinnabon’s president, says that Tosi has had her eye on the grocery shelves since they met several years ago.
+Former Focus Brands President and COO Kat Cole, who joined the board of Milk Bar in November 2019 after a stint as mega-chain Cinnabon’s President, says that Tosi has had her eye on the grocery shelves since they met several years ago.
 “She wanted to bring the Milk Bar magic to everyone and she understood that could not happen in flagship stores.
 Most founder-chef creators, a few years ago, were allergic to grocery.
 She didn’t view it that way, but she wanted to do it in an organic way that was part of the brand.”

 Like the goods she serves in her bakeries, Tosi’s grocery products combine flavors and textures to create something entirely new.
 Her refrigerated truffle crumb cakes, for example, combine the hard exterior of a cookie with the moistness of a truffle to create an irresistible treat.
 The chocolate pretzel flavor (my favorite) cuts the sweetness of the chocolate with a salty zing of pretzel.
 The CPG line is also unabashedly indulgent.
 A single truffle crumb cake represents more than a quarter of the doctor-recommended daily sugar limit—and it comes in a pack of two.